saldel/Raspberry-Pi-Translation-Guide/Tools/Files in Crowdin.md

 # Translating different types of files in Crowdin

-Before continuing, please make sure you know how to open Crowdin in the correct mode, depending on whether you're translating or post-editing.
+Before continuing, please make sure you know how to use Crowdin and how to open files in the correct mode, depending on whether you're translating or post-editing.
 If you don't know how to do it, please read [this document](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master-professionals/Tools/Crowdin.md).

 When you open a project in Crowdin (by clicking the link given to you by your coordinator) and choose your language from those available, you will see the project folders and files: